 Comment: Are projects that replace existing uses with more intense land uses not considered redevelopment but are new development?

-105. “Seasonal high ground water table” (SHGWT) means the zone of saturated soil at the highest average elevation during the wettest season of the year during periods of normal rainfall.
+105. “Seasonal high ground water table” (SHGWT) means the highest average elevation of the zone of saturated soil during the wettest season of a typical year during periods of normal rainfall.

 Comment: Clarification.